IHE/PCC.SDOH.RSQ/input/pagecontent/pcc-Y6.md

 This section corresponds to transaction [PCC-Y6] of the IHE Technical Framework.
-Transaction [PCC-Y6] is used by the Client and Server Actors.
-The go [PCC-Y6] transaction is used to query and get back results.
+Transaction [PCC-Y6] is used by the Referral Status Query Client and Referral Status Query Server Actors.
+The Retrieve SDOH Referral Status [PCC-Y6] transaction is used to query and get back results.

 ### Scope